-Because there are still 5,929 tickets remaining, Thursday night's game between the Jaguars and Buffalo Bills will not be televised in the Jacksonville area, according to NFL guidelines.
-The game would have had to be sold out at 8:30 p.m. today to avoid the blackout.
-The game will be televised nationally by ESPN.
+With approximately 2,200 tickets remaining, Sunday's game between the Jaguars and Bills will not be televised in the Jacksonville area, according to National Football League guidelines.
+The NFL rule for televising a game in the home area requires that the game be sold out 72 hours before kickoff.
+The game would have had to be sold out at 1:00 p.m. today in order for the blackout to be lifted.